knockout/knockout/documentation/computed-reference.md

 * `dispose()` --- Manually disposes the computed observable, clearing all subscriptions to dependencies.
 This function is useful if you want to stop a computed observable from being updated or want to clean up memory for a computed observable that has dependencies on observables that won't be cleaned.
 * `extend(extenders)` --- Applies the given [extenders](extenders.html) to the computed observable.
 * `getDependenciesCount()` --- Returns the current number of dependencies of the computed observable.
-* `getSubscriptionsCount()` --- Returns the current number of subscriptions (either from other computed observables or manual subscriptions) of the computed observable.
+* `getSubscriptionsCount(event)` --- Returns the current number of subscriptions (either from other computed observables or manual subscriptions) of the computed observable.
+Optionally, pass an event name (like "beforeChange") to return just the count of subscriptions for that event.
 * `isActive()` --- Returns whether the computed observable may be updated in the future.
 A computed observable is inactive if it has no dependencies.
 * `peek()` --- Returns the current value of the computed observable without creating a dependency (see the section above on [`peek`](computed-dependency-tracking.html#controlling-dependencies-using-peek)).
 * `subscribe( callback [,callbackTarget, event] )` --- Registers a [manual subscription](observables.html#explicitly-subscribing-to-observables) to be notified of changes to the computed observable.